owncloud/openidconnect/README.md

 The Apache modules proxy and proxy_http need to be enabled.
 (Debian/Ubuntu: a2enmod proxy proxy_http)

-Please note that service discovery is not mandatory at the moment since no client is supporting this yet.

 ### How to setup an IdP for development and test purpose

 There are various Open Source IdPs out there.
 The one with the most features implemented seems to be [panva/node-oidc-provider](https://github.com/panva/node-oidc-provider).